jayvicsanantonio/tracknstick.com/README.md

 # Habit Hub

 **Habit Hub** is a web application designed to help you track and build healthy habits.
-Built with a modern tech stack (Next.js, TypeScript, Tailwind CSS), it provides a clean and user-friendly interface for managing your daily routines and achieving your goals.
+Built with a modern tech stack (Vite, TypeScript, Tailwind CSS), it provides a clean and user-friendly interface for managing your daily routines and achieving your goals.

 ## Features